blaynem/rumble-raffle-DAO/smart_contracts/README.md

     - Creates local test network and gives us some accounts to test with
     - Keep this node running
 6. In another window run `npx hardhat run scripts/deploy.js --network localhost` to deploy to the localhost
-    - Make sure to get the smart contract address

 # Advanced Sample Hardhat Project